David collins Blake

 24 “ x 36” - Framed cold wax and oil on a clapbord panel signed by artist.
 This is the first “full size” piece that I have tried using cold wax and Oil Paint.
 The base coat on the claybord panel is acrylic, topped by multiple coats of cold wax and oil paint applied with breyers of various sizes.
 It’s been humbling trying to figure out how to apply the multiple coats without creating a muddy — bloody — mess.

 A former philosophy professor, attorney, and healthcare executive, the artist brings a lifetime of inquiry to the canvas.
-After decades spent working in language, law, and systems of care, retirement opened space for a different kind of thinking—one that unfolds visually rather than verbally.
+After decades spent working on ethical problems, legal concerns, and the challenges of American healthcare, retirement opened space for a different kind of endeavor—one that unfolds visually rather than in the languages of a professional life.

-Working from home studios shared with his wife, also a painter, he creates art rooted in reflection, imagination, and perhaps most of all a sense of humor.
+Working from home studios shared with his wife, also a painter, he creates art rooted mostly in imagination, with a playful sense of the unusual.
 These works are invitations—to slow down, to observe, to react, to consider what comes to mind, and to celebrate a world rich in colors.

 24” x 36”.
 Framed acrylic on stretched canvas signed by artist.
 A single brush (from Home Depot) was used to create this piece, and now in a fitting end that brush will live on a part of the artwork it created.